 Everything billed in hygiene except, for the most part, the exam.

-There is often an "exam debate" as to what counts toward hygiene production.
+Sometimes there is an "exam debate" as to what counts toward hygiene production.
 This is because of codes that only allow the exam to be submitted if the dentist does the examination/diagnosis unless state law, such as in Colorado, says otherwise.
 This really only matters if you pay or pay a bonus based on production.
 As long as the benchmark for the compensation/bonus is consistent and fair, it doesn't much matter, except it would be nice if hygienists were acknowledged for what they actually produce.

 3. What should open hours be?